Solingen tragedy puts spotlight on welfare for teenage moms in Germany | DW | 04.09.2020

 The counsellor at the youth welfare office will assess the living conditions of the pregnant teenager: Does she still go to school or is she finishing vocational training?
 If she is living with her parents, can she stay there with her child and get help?
 Does she need financial assistance?
 And how much will the father be involved in the upbringing and financial support of the child?

 The teenager gets help to apply for financial assistance and housing if necessary.
-"Mother and Child Houses" in major cities offer assisted accommodation for teenage mothers who cannot cope in their previous settings.
+"Mother and Child Homes" in major cities offer assisted accommodation for teenage mothers who cannot cope in their previous settings.

 Read more: Teen pregnancies affect womens' lifelong earning potential